Pick up know-how for tackling diseases, pests and weeds.

 Recovery is an important part of the strength training process of strength training.

-muscle tissue) can begin to happen in as little as 72 hours.
+(loss ofmuscle tissue) can begin to happen in as little as 72 hours.

 during exercise can help to reduce this risk.
 Two joints that can be prone to injury

 The shoulder joint is the most mobile joint in the human body and is comprisedof four muscles called the rotator cuff (see Figure 1).
 Injury to the shoulder joint

 Figure 1: Should Joint and Rotator Cuff Muscles

 incorrectly.
 Take care to lift the arms no higher than shoulder level to avoid the

 Figure 2: Correct Form for Front and Side Raise